- Trek the “Sea of Trees,” Aokigahara, that lie on the northwest flank of Mount Fuji; a dynamic symbol of Japan

 For centuries it has beckoned worshipers and a cult of worship formed as pilgrims prayed from afar, in awe (or perhaps fear) of its presence.

 Mount Fuji experienced a series of volcanic activity in the late 12th century, resulting in Shugendo, a form of mountation worship that led practitioners to climb Mount Fuji to receive its spiritual powers.
-These mountain pilgrimages, known as tohai, continues to this day.
+These mountain pilgrimages, known as tohai, continue to this day.

-During this tour it is possible to experience the nature of Japan at one of its most iconic locations.
+During this tour, it is possible to experience the nature of Japan at one of its most iconic locations.
 Feel the beauty of the “Sea of Trees,”Aokigahara, a naturally-designated Natural Monument boasting a grand primeval forest and lava tubes more than 1200 years old.
 You will hear how Mount Fuji, a volcano, and its geological formations became an object of spiritual importance to Japan.
 Be enlightened by the teachings of fujiko, devotees to Japan’s sacred mountain that flourished in the eastern part of Japan between the 17th and mid-19th centuries.
 Finally, you will understand why Mount Fuji is so beloved by the people of Japan and why it has become a symbol of this island nation.

 The Mount Fuji Pilgrimage Tour begins at Shinjuku Bus Terminal, where participants will board a highway bus bound for Lake Kawaguchi Station.
 After arrival, a charter bus will take participants to Tengachaya for lunch.